-A 3" clamp extension is located at the end of the clamp assembly or inside the battery box of all hydraulic sawmills.
+A 3" clamp extension is provided with Rev. AP and later and is located at the end of the clamp assembly or inside the battery box.
 The extension is used for small logs or boards needing a shorter clamp.
-See Section 2.10
+See Section 2.9.
+The clamp extension can be used with all hydraulic sawmills.